-Dr Rohit Kumar from Sydney Cosmetic Sanctuary specialises in breast and body surgery, in particular Breast Augmentation, Abdominoplasty and Mummy Makeovers.
-Sydney Cosmetic Sanctuary also offer Cosmetic Dentistry (this is a great first in the industry!) and non-surgical treatments at their Medispa such as anti-wrinkle injections and fillers, medi-facials, skin needling and Coolsculpting.
+Dr Rohit Kumar is an expert in breast and body surgery, in particular Breast Augmentation, Abdominoplasty and Mummy Makeovers.
+His Wife’s Dental Practice also offers Cosmetic Dentistry (this is a great first in the industry!) and non-surgical treatments at their Medispa such as anti-wrinkle injections and fillers, medi-facials, skin needling and Coolsculpting.
 As well as being one of Sydney’s more experienced Plastic Surgeons, Dr Kumar is a super nice guy and we were able to catch up with him for a chat to get an insight into what makes him tick.

 PSH: Your hobbies?